 Victorian houses routinely featured 9-foot ceilings, but the 20th century brought about experiments in low-height living.
 Frank Lloyd Wright and his horizontal Prairie style (some ceilings were under 7-foot), along with Le Corbusier and his famous “house is a machine for living in” which essentially stripped down the house to its barest essentials, ceilings were getting closer to the ground.
 After WWII, with the troops returning to “a chicken in every pot and a car in the backyard”, a new generation of Americans believed they had the right to own a home and as a result, the mass produced house was rolled out for the lowest possible cost and the next 50 years saw 8-foot ceilings as the standard.

-The standard in my office is the 10-foot ceiling with certain specialty rooms going to to 12-feet and even 14-feet at times depending on the functionality of the room.
+The standard in my office is the 10-foot ceiling with certain specialty rooms going to 12-feet and even 14-feet at times depending on the functionality of the room.
 There are several factors to consider when determining the proper ceiling height: room size, activity, adjacency to other open area spaces, and overall visibility to other non-defined spaces (like the outdoors).
 Unless you are 25 years old and in a loft “livin’ the dream” with your band, being in a giant space with 12′ ceilings throughout isn’t all that great.
 Lower ceilings in secondary living areas like the kitchen, dining room, bedrooms, bathrooms etc. is fine because these spaces tend to not be as grand and the lower height helps the proportion of those rooms.
-You would also like to think about places where intimate conversations might occur; trying to have a dinner party when nobody can hear what your saying makes for a pretty bad party – that and if you are playing music by Barry Manilow.
+You would also like to think about places where intimate conversations might occur; trying to have a dinner party when nobody can hear what you’re saying makes for a pretty bad party – that and if you are playing music by Barry Manilow.

 We have had a few clients that have absolutely demanded that the ceilings be a certain height.
 One client in particular – we’ll call her “Mrs. Pickle” – was a particularly frustrating piece of work (and I’m not even going to focus on her clunky shoes or the homemade tattoo on her ankle that was of poor quality even by Turkish prison standards).
 She thought she had loads of great taste and style (which for the record, not having my taste does not mean I think you have bad taste) but what really drove the motivation that defined Mrs. Pickle’s taste was what other people had that she could throw money at and top.
 In my office, we call this “score-boarding” because you don’t have to defend your decision; it’s like when one team beats another, it doesn’t matter why you won, even if you shouldn’t have, you can simply point to the final score and say “scoreboard”.
 You can list all the could of’s and should of’s you want but in the end all that matters is the scoreboard.